marciodanielll/Libft/README.md

    - The function accepts a string `str` that should contain a sequence of characters representing a number.

 2. **Behavior:**
-   - Skips any leading whitespace characters (such as spaces, tabs, or newlines).
+   - Skips any leadingft_strlcpy whitespace characters (such as spaces, tabs, or newlines).
    - Recognizes an optional '+' or '-' sign to determine the sign of the number.
    - Converts consecutive numeric characters (`'0'` to `'9'`) to an integer until a non-numeric character is encountered.
    - If the string does not contain valid numeric characters, the result will be `0`.